 Even though dogs tend to love licking and chewing on things, it’s important to discourage this type of behaviour, especially for German Shepherds.
-Sores or any other open wounds should be treated immediately so that infection does not set in.
+Sores or other open wounds should be treated immediately so that infection does not occur.

-If your dog happens to get something stuck in its mouth or on its tongue, don’t try pulling it out!
+If your dog gets something stuck in its mouth or tongue, don’t try pulling it out!
 They’re likely to bite you accidentally, which could cost you a trip to the doctor’s office and antibiotics at the very least.
 Be sure to have a muzzle on hand just in case this happens so you can get that item out of your pet’s mouth safely.

-The tips of a dog’s tongue are the parts that usually get black, blue or greyish-white in colour as they age.
+The tips of a dog’s tongue are the parts that usually get black, blue, or greyish-white in colour as they age.
 Their tongues may also swell up and get very large from time to time.
-If you notice that your dog’s tongue is black, then he may be suffering from a condition known as melanoma.
+If you notice that your dog’s tongue is black, he may suffer from a melanoma condition.
 He could also have an injury of some kind, so it’s essential to get him checked out by a vet immediately.

-If the tip of your dog’s tongue happens to turn grey or white and he can still swallow and breathe just fine, then there’s no reason to be too worried.
+If the tip of your dog’s tongue turns grey or white and he can still swallow and breathe just fine, then there’s no reason to be too worried.
 As long as he seems to feel good and usually acts otherwise, you can help him by giving him lots of tasty treats or making his favourite meal.

 There are plenty of old wives’ tales about what colour a dog’s tongue should be, but the fact is that there’s no way to know.
 For example, people sometimes think that if your dog’s tongue is black, he has worms.
-That isn’t true at all because tons of dogs have black tongues, but there aren’t any parasites or infections to be concerned about.
+That isn’t true because many dogs have black tongues, but there aren’t any parasites or infections to be concerned about.

 It would help if you also realized that licking themselves with the tip of their tongue is something that dogs do because saliva contains enzymes and natural disinfectants that help keep them clean and healthy.
-Dogs like to lick wounds and sores on their bodies because this allows those substances to soak into the skin for faster healing.
+Dogs like to lick wounds and sores on their bodies, allowing those substances to soak into the skin for faster healing.

-If your dog’s tongue starts turning black or gets very, very large, then he may be suffering from a condition known as melanoma.
+If your dog’s tongue starts turning black or gets very, very large, he may suffer from a melanoma condition.
 This is the most common type of cancer in dogs and happens when cells in their bodies start growing out of control.
 It tends to form deep within the mouth and tongue and may be very difficult to treat at first.

 While most cases of melanoma don’t spread to other parts of a dog’s body, it can still produce red blood cells, which make his saliva turn black.
-If you notice that your dog’s tongue is this colour, then he could be suffering from a lot of pain and might not want to eat or drink anything at all.
+If you notice that your dog’s tongue is this colour, he could suffer from a lot of pain and might not want to eat or drink anything at all.